 If a little pampering is what you’re in need of then a visit to the Japanese thermal baths set in the mountains at Balnea Spa or the vaporium and spa at the pretty Victorian town of Luchon will leave you truly relaxed!

 We can advise you which of our local friendly farmers sell regional charcuterie, meats and cheeses.
 There are plenty of local restaurants to choose from and daily food markets.
 The region also has several Michelin star restaurants and Michelin recommended such as Castet Restuarant .
 A two minute drive will take you to the wonderful cooking on a wood oven at the Auberge Champetre.
-10 mins away the Hotel Saint Laurans Brasserie and garden restaurant in Aurignac also offer a fantastic menu with superb choice of wines in a lovely setting.
+10 mins away the Hotel Saint Laurans garden restaurant in Aurignac also offers a superb choice of wines in a lovely setting.
 We also highly recommend the Ferme du Preville with its excellent home reared meats and farm to table approach.